-Disclaimer: This is my opinion based on preliminary research of Ray Peat’s body of work and my client experience in a clinical setting on thyroid health (read: hormone and endocrine health).
+Disclaimer: This is my opinion based on preliminary research of Ray Peat’s body of work and my client experience in a clinical setting on thyroid, hormone, and endocrine health.
 This is not to disrespect Ray Peat, the person.
-I have not read probably even a fraction of the research and writing he has done and to that, I can say that my opinions may not correctly depict his point of view.
+I have not read even a fraction of the research and writing he has done and to that, I can say that my opinions may not correctly depict his point of view.
 Regardless, my stance of fructose is well-researched and I will attempt to share additional information than what is depicted in Carnivore Cure.

 I completed the first manuscript of Carnivore Cure in 2019 and for most of 2020, I have been working on Carnivore Cure graphics and manuscript edits.
 And then the pandemic happened.
-I decided to stay off social media for many reasons, but one reason was that I saw one too many influencers and leaders all of a sudden turning their back on a meat-based diet—maybe because so many of the community was too.
+I decided to stay off social media for many reasons, but one reason was that I saw one too many influencers and leaders all of a sudden turning their back on a meat-only diet—maybe because so many of the community was too.

 It’s never easy to swim upstream.

 It’s very normal during a highly stressful state to crave sugar and carbohydrates.
 We were in an unprecedented time and we were running out of meat, toilet paper and we frankly feared our lives: our jobs, our health and our loved ones with immunocompromised health.
 The pandemic had come, and no one knew what the imminent future held.
 What we did know was that the world had shut down because of it.
 So most families stocked up on foods, even junk foods, to survive.

 Who knew when we’d go out again.

 Our lives completely stopped and we were stuck at home with extra stockpiles of food.
 Whether it’s the high cortisol rush from stress (remember, your body can’t tell the difference between acute stress from the need to run from a bear or chronic stress from the thoughts in your mind, but nonetheless, your body dumps out cortisol, thinking you need to run so you can survive another day).